 Working in the UK after your study

-Thanks to a new graduate immigration route announced by the UK government, we expect that international students who join us from September 2020 will be able to stay in the UK for up to two years.
-This means you would be able to apply to stay and work, or look for work, after you graduate.
-Over this two-year period the Careers Service will still be at hand to help you find your perfect job.
+Due to a new graduate immigration route introduced by the UK government, international students who successfully complete their degree and graduate from July 2021 onwards will be able to remain in the UK for up to two years (or three years if studying for a PhD) after graduation.
+This means you would be able to apply to stay and work, or look for work, in any sector and at any level.
+The Careers Service will still be on hand to offer guidance and support for two years after you graduate to help you land your dream job.

-Gaining graduate work experience in the UK will enhance your prospects back home should you decide to return after graduation.
-However, if you want to stay in the UK, you could switch to a skilled work visa (under the new points-based system) or a graduate entrepreneur visa.
+Gaining graduate work experience in the UK will enhance your employability prospects at home, should you decide to return after graduation.
+However, if you want to stay in the UK, you could switch to another suitable visa, including the skilled worker visa, which operates under a new points-based system.

 Get involved while you're here

-Make the most of your time at Manchester and take advanage of the opportunities to build up work experience and explore what you want to do.
+Make the most of your time at Manchester and take advantage of the opportunities to build up work experience and explore what you want to do.

 Internships are a great way of building up your work experience and we run our own scheme for undergraduate students.
-Read about one of our content ambassadors experiences last summer.
+Explore student profiles for an insight into their experiences.

 Find out about the tailored opportunities available to international students during your degree.